pgspider/jdbc_fdw/README.md

 Generated columns
 -----------------

-Behavoiur within generated columns **yet not tested and described**.
+Behaviour within generated columns **yet not tested and described**.

-`jdbc_fdw` ptentially can provide support for PostgreSQL's generated columns (PostgreSQL 12+).
+`jdbc_fdw` potentially can provide support for PostgreSQL's generated columns (PostgreSQL 12+).

 Note that while `jdbc_fdw` will insert or update the generated column value